Ultimate Guide to Puerto Rican Festivals and Holidays

 Catholicism in Puerto Rico

 Catholicism is the main religion in Puerto Rico, with about 75 to 85 percent of people identifying as Catholic or having strong Catholic ties (FamilySearch).
-Even though not everyone goes to church every Sunday, the Catholic Church still plays a huge role in Puerto Rican life.
+Even though not everyone goes to church every Sunday, the Catholic Church still plays a huge in Puerto Rican life.

 Every town in Puerto Rico has a Catholic church at its center, and celebrating patron saints is a big event.
 These celebrations, known as fiestas patronales, feature religious processions, lively music, and community gatherings.
 Here’s a quick look at some key aspects of Catholicism’s influence: